When is it justified?

 Recovery and aftercare

 After the intervention you spend one night in our hospital where you can relax in a calm and exclusive environment.
-In the morning following your thigh lift surgery, our specialist puts waterproof bandages over your scars that allow you to have a shower without having to worry about them.
-We provide you with the compress garment that you will have to wear for 6 weeks.
-It is important to avoid any strenuous physical activity for the first two weeks (including long walks and thigh spreads) and even after this period, return to your previous lifestyle gradually, but 3 weeks after the surgery you can have some light exercise.
+You should pay extra attention to intimate hygiene after the surgery.
+It is important to avoid any strenuous physical activity for the first two weeks and even after this period, return to your previous lifestyle gradually, but 3 weeks after the surgery you can have some light exercise.
+However, do not have sexual intercourse for 6 weeks.
 It is not recommended to visit a tanning salon or sauna for two months.
 Your control examinations will be scheduled for the 7th and 14th days after the intervention, and two additional ones during week 6 and 12.
-Your visible scars will disappear in approximately 6 months, and the skin-deep scars will heal in 2 years.
+Your scars will disappear in approximately 2 weeks.

-The risk of complications is very low, but if there is any, it can only be wound infection, whey and blood accumulation or a keloid scar.
+The risk of complications is very low, but if there is any, it can only be whey accumulation, wound infection or surface unevenness.